Catherine Mather-Colcernian

 As a seasoned therapist working well over thirty years helping a diversified population from school age children their families to working with mentally-ill patients and providing substance abuse treatment to individuals and group therapy providing these services as career is very full feeling.
 Those whom are in need of getting their life back together is always a challenge and can be very stressful.
 So therefore, the approach to counseling requires different methods to the person needs depending on what is going on in their lives.
 Working with individuals does require different approaches such as cognitive/supportive/confrontational therapy to reach their ability to function well.
 It's always hard to ask for Help and open up to someone whom you do not know but the benefits can be very rewarding.
 If I can be of professional assistance to you please reach out and we can work together on these changes.

-I am licensed in Michigan with 3 years of professional work experience.
-I have experience in helping clients with stress, anxiety, relationship issues, motivation, self esteem, & confidence.
-I also have experience working with coping with life changes.
+I am licensed in Michigan with 12 years of professional work experience.
+I have experience in helping clients with stress, LGBTQ concerns, depression, anxiety, relationship issues, family conflicts, coping with grief, & coping with loss and so much more.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Find a Therapist Near You in Standish , Michigan